 - ✓ Service charges

 - ✓ General expenditure

-- √ Water losses
+- ✓ Water losses

 - ✓ Committments

+- ✓ Bulk Purchases

-- ✓ Contracted services
+- ✓ Vat payables and other statutory receivables

 For more information, the Auditor General Report and the Audit Improvement Plan that aimed at addressing issues raised in the AG Report is available and monitored.
 The Audit Improvement Plan is implemented by the responsible managers and monitored at all committee meetings of council including MANCO, EXCO, and Council.
 The Audit Improvement Plan or action plan is attached as an annexure.
 The audit committee fulfils its responsibilities as set out in section166 (2) of the MFMA.